howl-editor/howl/site/source/doc/manual/configuration.md

 Howl does not have any special configuration format for use with the startup file, instead it's just plain Lua or Moonscript.

-The startup file is typically used for various type of configuration, there's no restriction to what you can do in it - you have access to the entire [Howl API](../#api-reference).
-However, some parts of the API, such as running commands, can only be accessed after the application has fully initialized, and need be bound to the `'app-ready'` signal, rather than at the top level in the init file.
-For instance, this code launches the file selection command on
+The startup file is typically used for various types of configuration, but there's no restriction to what you can do in it - you have access to the entire [Howl API](../#api-reference).
+However, some parts of the API, such as running commands, can only be accessed after the application has fully initialized, and needs be run within an `'app-ready'` signal handler, rather than at the top level.
+For instance, this code launches the file selection command on startup:
-startup:

 ```moon
 howl.signal.connect 'app-ready', ->